2010 Chinese Grand Prix: Race

 Alguersuari attempted to keep Petrov and Massa behind him though Petrov overtook Alguersuari at the turn 14 hairpin and Massa passed the Spaniard at the final corner on lap 45.
 At the front, Button increased his advantage over his teammate Hamilton to 9.5 seconds but it was reduced to 5.3 seconds when he ran deep at the turn 14 hairpin six laps later.
 On lap 52, Petrov overtook Schumacher on the outside for eighth at the turn 14 hairpin.
 Massa drew close to Schumacher on the next lap.
 He slipstreamed the Mercedes and moved to the outside on the approach to the turn 14 hairpin but Schumacher defended his line and kept ninth.
 On the 55th lap, Webber slid going into turn 12 and it allowed Petrov to pass him for seventh place.
 Massa tried again to get past Schumacher and was successful that time round, withstanding Schumacher's attempt to retain his hold on ninth to get ahead leaving the turn 14 hairpin because of better traction from his car as Schumacher ran wide onto the artificial grass at the final corner.

 Rain began to fall heavily on the final lap.
 Button and Hamilton closed up though they elected to be conservative and Button crossed the finish line after the 56th lap to take his second victory of the season and the ninth of his career.
-Hamilton was 1.530 seconds behind in second to claim the first 1–2 finish for British drivers since Eddie Irvine and David Coulthard at the 1999 Austrian Grand Prix and the first for Englishmen since Graham Hill and Piers Courage in the 1969 Monaco Grand Prix.
+Hamilton was 1.530 seconds behind in second to claim the first one–two finish for British drivers since Eddie Irvine and David Coulthard at the 1999 Austrian Grand Prix and the first for Englishmen since Graham Hill and Piers Courage in the 1969 Monaco Grand Prix.
 Rosberg completed the podium finishers in third to complete a sweep of the podium for Mercedes-powered cars for the first time since the 1955 British Grand Prix.
 Off the podium, Alonso followed in fourth, Kubica fifth and Vettel sixth.
-Petrov finished seventh to score his first Formula One points and the first for a Russian driver in the championship.
+Petrov finished seventh to score his first Formula One championship points and the first for a Russian driver in the championship.
 Webber, Massa and Schumacher completed the top ten.
 Sutil, Barrichello followed close behind in 11th and 12th with Alguersuari, Kovalainen, Hülkenberg, Senna and Chandhok the final classified finishers.
-Of the other retirements, di Grassi completed eight laps before retiring and Trulli stopped his Lotus in the garage with a hydraulics failure.
+Of the other retirements, Di Grassi completed eight laps before retiring and Trulli stopped his Lotus in the garage with a hydraulics failure.